-As required by the NJHMFA, the Company was required to make monthly deposits effective February 2021 into the Real Estate Tax escrow account, Insurance escrow account, and Repairs and Replacement escrow account in the amounts of \$1,000, \$3,375, and \$3,766, respectively.
+As required by the NJHMFA, the Company was required to make monthly deposits effective January 2022 into the Real Estate Tax escrow and Repairs and Replacement escrow accounts of \$1,000 and \$3,733, respectively.
+The Company was also required to make monthly deposits to the Insurance escrow account of \$10,000 January through May and \$4,000 June through December.

-As required by the NJHMFA, the Company was required to make monthly deposits effective January 2020 into the Real Estate Tax escrow account, Insurance escrow account, and Repairs and Replacement escrow account in the amounts of \$1,000, \$2,000, and \$3,767, respectively.
+As required by the NJHMFA, the Company was required to make monthly deposits effective February 2021 into the Real Estate Tax escrow account, Insurance escrow account, and repairs and replacement escrow account in the amounts of \$1,000, \$3,375, and \$3,766, respectively.